What's in my Camino pack? (UPDATED 2023)

 (Late Spring-Summer-Early Fall)

 You will notice that my clothing list is quite basic.
 It’s all about simplifying and using less.
 You’re probably wondering about laundry.
 Most albergues will either have a place where you can hand wash your clothes and hang them to dry, or pay to use machines.
-Sometimes, the weather is cold and rainy, which is not ideal for handwashing clothes and paying to use the machines may mean the only way to walk the next day in dry clothes.
+Sometimes, the weather is cold and rainy, which is not ideal for handwashing clothes, and paying to use the machines may mean the only way to walk the next day in dry clothes.
 It is possible to split the cost of washing with others and combine all of your clothes into one load.
-Some people prefer to go to bed wearing the clothes for the next day, I had a t-shirt and capris that I reserved only for evenings and sleeping so that they were always clean.
-I would go days between washing my walking clothes since they were mostly wool, but did find the three days was the maximum I could go without washing them.
+Some people prefer to go to bed wearing clothes for the next day, I had a t-shirt and pants that I reserved only for evenings and sleeping so that they were always clean.
+I would go days between washing my walking clothes since they were mostly wool.
+Three days was the maximum I could go without doing the wash on my first two Caminos, but during my last three, I would drag them out longer at times.
 Below are what I used and would use again:

 2 x Pairs of Socks: I opted for Darn Tough midweight hiking socks (they have several different sizes) because they have a lifetime warranty and they survived without holes.
 I ditched the sock liners because they would move independently from my socks and would tighten on my toes.
 I didn’t get blisters without them.
 You can find them here.